domcleal/hammer-cli/README.md

 ### Format and locations

-Configuration is by default looked for in the following places in that order:
+Configuration is set based on the following files, loaded in this order:

  - ```/etc/foreman/cli_config.yml```.
  - ```~/.foreman/cli_config.yml```
  - ```./config/cli_config.yml``` (config dir in CWD)
  - custom location specified on command line - ```-c CONF_FILE_PATH```

-The later has precedence if it redefines the same option.
+Later files have precedence if they redefine the same option.

-Hammer uses yaml formating for its configuration.
-Config file template is contained in the hammer_cli gem
+Hammer uses yaml formatting for its configuration.
+The config file template is contained in the hammer_cli gem

  ```bash
 gem contents hammer_cli|grep cli_config.template.yml